 GREAT NEWS!
 At the office, in addition to my usual high-potency arnica for bruises, and anti-inflammatory spray (great for arthritis, sunburn, etc) I will have CBD salve!
 I did a lot of research and gave samples to patients before deciding on a brand, and I really like this one, from Frogsong.
 It’s CBD from hemp, no THC, so you won’t get high and it won’t show up on drug tests.
-It’s completely legal, in all 50 states, so you can take it on road trips.
+It’s completely legal in all 50 states, so you can take it on road trips.
 I’ve been getting strongly positive responses from my test cases, especially for nerve pain (neuropathy, neuralgia, shingles, sciatic pain, etc).

 The CBD oil is in a base of shea butter, coconut oil, argan oil (a Moroccan nut), sweet almond oil, beeswax, and essential oils.
 Ingredients are sustainably grown, non-GMO, preservative free, gluten free, cruelty free and packaged in BPA-free containers.
-It comes in regular or double strength, in 3 sizes.

 Last month I mentioned that I was having some trouble with my Arnica distributer (problem resolved – it’s in stock and ideal for bruises, sprains, and strains).
 I found a fantastic solution: Hai Tong Pi Tang.
 This is an ancient Chinese anti-inflammatory formula, containing frankincense, myrrh*, saffron, and a number of other herbs.
 The tincture is in an alcohol base, and made by a local acupuncturist.
 It comes in a spray bottle, so you can easily apply to any injured or inflamed area.
 External use only, and not on broken skin, please!